-Even when Whitehead wasn't serving in Knox County, he was no stranger to the office.
-"When I wasn't in office, I worked for the them to call me," he said.
+them to call me," he said.
 "I don't think that there's a question about this office that I can't answer.

-"And when people ask to speak to me, they get transferred directly to me and if I'm not there or don't answer, I make sure al included appraisers, realtors, title insurers, and spokespeople from the Knoxville Chamber, the Public Building Authority, the County Finance and Purchasing Departments, and the University of Tennessee.
+"And when people ask to speak to me, they get transferred directly to me and if I'm not there or don't answer, I make sure that I always call them back.
+Everything in our office is public record except personal property assessment listings." he is providing as much information as possible.
+Those speaking for the proposal included appraisers, realtors, title insurers, and spokespeople from the Knoxville Chamber, the Public Building Authority, the County Finance and Purchasing Departments, and the University of Tennessee.
 Each presentation was accompanied by a graphic presentation.
 The county mayor spoke twice after Commission Chairman Hugh Nystrom reminded the other commissioners that there would be no vote during the meeting.
-Nystrom told The Focus that he hoped most of the discussion and questions would be resolved during the called meeting and not during Tuesday's
+Nystrom told The Focus that he hoped most of the discussion and questions would be resolved during the called meet- Work Session.

-Work Session.

-The takeaway from the meeting is that Jacobs intends to go ahead with the agreement pending commission approval, even if the board of education turns down relocating to the TVA East
+The takesway from the meeting is that Jacobs intends to go ahead with the agreement pending commission approval, even if the board of education turns down relocating to the TVA East Tower.
+The sale of the Andrew Johnson Building currently housing the school administration. ing and not during Tuesday's